danbradham/mongoom/docs/source/index.rst

     bulb.save()

-Retrieve and modify a Document.
+Retrieve and modify a :class:`Document`.

 ::